BeAnotherLab

 BeAnotherLab is an international anti-disciplinary collective dedicated to investigate the relationship between identity and empathy, attempting to communicate, understand and expand subjective experience through embodiment and telepresent experiences.
-The collective was born in Barcelona has collaborations with many individuals and institutions globally.
+The collective was born in Barcelona.

 The machine to be another

 The "machine" is an open source system developed by BeAnotherLab which uses a head-mounted display to transmit video from one person's perspective to another.
 The specifications for the system, including software, are freely available.
 The most recent iteration of the project uses the Oculus Rift, a virtual reality headset.
 In the first project to use the system, one person plays the role of "user" and the other "performer".
 They each occupy separate but identical rooms, and as the user explores the room the performer follows their movements in real time.
 Because the user receives video from the performer's perspective, the user feels as though they are inhabiting the body of the performer.
 As they interact with objects in the room, the performer transmits personal thoughts to the user through headphones to create a furthered sense of intimacy.
 A member of BeAnotherLab, Phillip Betrand, said of the experiment,"We believe this allows for a deeper experience for a user, knowing that their point of view is that of an actual human being, and not a virtual avatar.
 In the last year, we’ve observed that subjects tend to demonstrate empathetic feelings towards the performers they didn't have before.
 They say that the experience has raised their awareness about the performers' social conditions, that they were able to go 'deep into this other person's life.'"Daanish Masood, a member of BeAnotherLab and advisor at the United Nations Alliance of Civilizations, has since used the project to explore conflict resolution applications for tensions across cultural barriers.